 Impact Intensity Visual Resources Intensity Definition Negligible Changes to visual quality, while visible, are not at a level that would be readily evident to the casual viewer.
-Minor Changes to visual quality would be readily evident to the casual viewer and perceived as adverse.
-Moderate Changes to visual quality would be highly negative and compete for dominance with the natural features present.
-Major Changes to visual quality would be seen as dominating adverse elements in the landscape.
+Minor Changes to visual quality would be readily evident to the casual viewer and perceived as

 Impact Analysis.
-Under alternative A, all existing facilities would remain in their current location and would only receive routine maintenance and minor repairs.
-The boat maintenance and repair facility at Bullfrog is located in the Village Center, and at Halls Crossing at the secured storage area, northeast of the launch ramp.
+Under Alternative A, all existing facilities would remain in their current location and would only receive routine maintenance and minor repairs.
+The boat maintenance and repair facility at Bullfrog is located in the Village Center and at Halls Crossing at the secured storage area, northeast of the launch ramp.
 Both of these facilities detract visually from the surroundings because they are located in visitor use areas.
-At Bullfrog and Halls Crossing, employee trailer housing units in their existing location adversely impact the visual resources of the area because of the dated appearance of trailer units, and because at Bullfrog, the housing is located in proximity to the visitor use areas.
-Taken together, the existing adverse impact to visual resources is long term and minor.
+At Bullfrog and Halls Crossing, employee trailer housing units in their existing location adversely impact the visual resources of the area because of the dated appearance of trailer units and because at Bullfrog, the housing is located in proximity to the visitor use areas.
+Taken together, the existing adverse impact to visual resources is long-term and minor.

 Cumulative Impacts.
-Construction activities associated with road and highway improvements would result in short-term, minor, adverse impacts to visual resources from construction activity, equipment, and dust plumes that would detract from the quality of the visual resources of the area during the period of construction.
-Over the long term, these construction projects would not change the overall visual landscape and therefore would not result in long-term visual impacts.
-The no-action alternative would result in long-term, minor, adverse impacts to visual resources.
-As a result of the no-action alternative, cumulative impacts to visual resources would be short and long term, minor, and adverse.
+Construction activities associated with road and highway improvements would result in short-term, minor, adverse impacts to visual resources from construction activity, equipment and dust plumes that would detract from the quality of the visual resources of the area during the period of construction.
+Over the long-term, these construction projects would not change the overall visual landscape and therefore would not result in long-term visual impacts.
+The No-Action Alternative would result in long-term, minor, adverse impacts to visual resources.
+As a result of the No-Action Alternative, cumulative impacts to visual resources would be short and long-term, minor and adverse.

 Conclusion.
-Existing impacts to visual resources from facilities that visually detract from busy visitor use areas are long term, minor, and adverse.
-Cumulative impacts to visual resources would be short and long term, minor, and adverse.
+Existing impacts to visual resources from facilities that visually detract from busy visitor use areas are long-term, minor and adverse.
+Cumulative impacts to visual resources would be short and long-term, minor and adverse.